nodejs/node/doc/guides/collaborator-guide.md

 #### Unintended breaking changes

 Sometimes, a change intended to be non-breaking turns out to be a breaking change.
-If such a change lands on the master branch, a Collaborator may revert it.
-As an alternative to reverting, the TSC may apply the semver-major label after-the-fact.
+If such a change lands on the master branch, a Collaborator can revert it.
+As an alternative to reverting, the TSC can apply the semver-major label after-the-fact.

 ##### Reverting commits

 Revert commits with `git revert <HASH>` or `git revert <FROM>..<TO>`.
-The generated commit message will not have a subsystem and may violate line length rules.
+The generated commit message will not have a subsystem and might violate line length rules.
 That is OK.
 Append the reason for the revert and any `Refs` or `Fixes` metadata.
 Raise a pull request like any other change.